Electronic bagpipes: History

 Electronic bagpipes have been attested as early as 1962, when The Electronic Musical Instrument Manual noted the existence of electronic bagpipes using transistors, caveating: " but there is only one commercial musical instrument on the market and it would seem reasonable to wait for the elimination of some of the less desirable features of transistors..."

 In the late 1970s, the late Bazzell Ray Cowan of Austin, Texas, an electronics engineer and piper, developed the first practical electronic bagpipe with an authentic pipe sound, which he called the Bazpipe.
-According to Mr. Cowan (in an interview in 1993), the project had originally been in response to a bet with another piper at a wedding.
+In a 1993 interview, Cowan stated the project had originally been in response to a bet with another piper at a wedding.

 The original version consisted of a chanter (the melody pipe) utilizing gold-plated metal contacts, which in turn were connected to a motherboard, transistors and a speaker, powered by a 6 volt lantern battery, all housed in an extruded plastic "bag" the size and shape of a regular bagpipe bag.

 Eventually, with the advance of technology, he was able to downsize it, till by the early 1990s, it consisted of a chanter topped with a 6 x 4 inch plastic box which housed all the components, including a 2-inch speaker, all powered by a 9 volt battery.
 By his death in 1996, it had become one of a well-known devices of the genre.
 Many of the later electronic pipes would be modeled on the Bazpipe.

 Another pioneer was George H. Boyd, whose system, although not as easily portable as the Bazpipe, produced an authentic "bagpipe" sound.
 Boyd also developed the first electronic uilleann (Irish) bagpipe, but only made one prototype.

 A range of publications through the 1980s discussed such electronic piping developments, and in 1981 the company Keltronics advertised what they claimed to be "the world's first electronic bagpipes".

 However, as can be seen from the dates, Cowan's device (and others) pre-dated not only Keltronics, but most other devices.

-Other interesting developments included the Ross Technologies Programmable Electronic Bagpipes, which, though looking similar to the Bazpipe, was capable of playing in different keys in order to accompany different instruments.
+Other developments included the Ross Technologies Programmable Electronic Bagpipes, which, though looking similar to the Bazpipe, was capable of playing in different keys in order to accompany different instruments.
 Their second generation model, could not only emulate the Scottish bagpipe and play harmonies, but could emulate other instruments as well.
 Later models included the MicroPipes, which are a headphones-only electronic practice chanter, and the MidiPipes featuring realistic wavetable sound and MIDI output capability.

 Later commercial developments included the work of Anders Fagerström, who in 1991 manufacturing a Scottish Highland practice chanter emulator, and later developed a "full" set electronic pipes emulation.
 Fagerstrom also produces emulators of the Galician bagpipe and Swedish säckpipa.

-Manfred Deger of Germany developed an interesting Scottish Highland pipe emulator with MIDI, and has since expanded its capabilities.
+Manfred Deger of Germany developed a Scottish Highland pipe emulator with MIDI, and has since expanded its capabilities.